MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ### Image-Based Recognition Prompt

 ~~~
-You are an expert in London’s urban geography.
+You are an expert in London's urban geography.

 The image provided was taken somewhere in Greater London.
 Your task is to identify the single most likely borough, from the 33 official London boroughs, where this location belongs, based solely on the visual information available in the image.